-Under the rules of the NYSE, the proposals relating to election of directors, the compensation of our Named Executive Officers and the vote, on an advisory basis, of the frequency of votes on the compensation of our Named Executive Officers are non-discretionary proposals.
+Under the rules of the NYSE, the proposals relating to election of directors and the compensation of our Named Executive Officers are non-discretionary proposals.
 Accordingly, if you are a beneficial owner and you do not provide voting instructions on these proposals to your bank, broker, trustee or other nominee holding shares for you, your shares will not be voted with respect to those proposals.
 Without your voting instructions, a broker non-vote will occur with respect to your shares on each non-discretionary proposal for which you have not provided voting instructions, if the shares are voted on any other proposal.